jp43/DockBox/README.md

           -norun           Do not run the scripts for docking (simply generate the files)

+    * Mandatory arguments

-   Besides the .mol2 file containing the ligand structure (-l flag) and the .pdb file containing the receptor structure (-r flag), rundock requires another mandatory input file, namely, a configuration file (-f flag) where all the parameters needed for the docking procedure are specified.
+        Besides one .mol2 file containing the ligand structure (-l flag) and one .pdb file containing the receptor structure (-r flag), rundock requires another mandatory input file, namely, a configuration file (-f flag) where all the parameters needed for the docking procedure are specified.

+        **N.B.**: rundock can only be used to run docking and scoring procedures with a single protein and a single ligand.
+If multiple protein or/and ligand structures need to be used, the "prepvs" command can be used to create folders for each protein-ligand pair (see the above section "prepvs").

+        * Configuration to dock with multiple softwares on a single binding site and eventually minimize the poses.

+        Below is an example of config file that can be used as an input of rundock.
+The docking procedure is carried out on a single binding site specied as a box with dimensions 30.0 x 30.0 x 30.0 centered at the position (x, y, z) = 8.446, 25.365, 4.394.

+            [DOCKING]
+            program = autodock, vina, dock, glide, moe, moe1, moe2
+            rescoring = no
+            minimize = yes
+            cleanup = no

+            [AUTODOCK]
+            ga_run = 50
+            spacing = 0.3

+            [VINA]
+            num_modes = 20

+            [DOCK]
+            nposes = 200

+            [GLIDE]
+            poses_per_lig = 200
+            pose_rmsd = 2.0
+            precision = SP
+            use_prepwizard = False

+            [MOE]
+            scoring = London dG
+            maxpose = 100
+            remaxpose = 50

+            [MOE1]
+            scoring = GBVI/WSA dG
+            maxpose = 100
+            remaxpose = 50

+            [MOE2]
+            scoring = Affinity dG
+            maxpose = 100
+            remaxpose = 50

+            [SITE]
+            center = 8.446, 25.365, 4.394
+            boxsize = 30.0, 30.0, 30.0

+    * Optional arguments

+    Preferably do not use flags other than -l, -r and -f

 3. runanlz